Trade Finance

 5. Receivable Finance/Discounting

 This is financing against goods shipped to an offtake/buyer through the handling of original shipping documents, with repayment through an acceptable repayment source.
 The lender secures the arrangement by assigning the receivables and receiving payment directly.
+We may or may not charge a fee when an applicant receives funding.
+Refer to our Terms of Service for conditions under when an applicant is charged or not.

 Buyer's Credit Finance